Stainless Steel Fabrication

 Welding of grade 904L stainless steels can be carried out using all conventional methods.
 Pre-heat and post-weld heat treatments are not necessary for this grade.
 However, it’s important to note that grade 904L may be prone to hot cracking in constrained weldments.
 Grade 904L electrodes and rods are typically employed for welding grade 904L steels in accordance with AS 1554.6 standards.

-6. Duplex Stainless Steels
+Duplex Steels

 Duplex stainless steels are highly corrosion-resistant and work-hardenable alloys.
 They typically contain elevated levels of chromium, ranging from 18% to 28%, and lower to moderate amounts of nickel, varying between 1.5% and 8%.
 The remarkable corrosion resistance and superior mechanical properties of duplex stainless steels stem from their chemical composition and balanced microstructure, which comprises approximately equal volume percentages of ferrite and austenite.
 This duplex nature imbues duplex stainless steels with properties characteristic of both austenitic and ferritic stainless steels.